Ferndale, California: Annual events

-The Humboldt County Fair has been held every August since 1896 at the county fairgrounds on the edge of Ferndale, and feature the only horse-racing events in the county along with the standard fare of agricultural, pastoral and artistic contests, carnival games, carnival amusement rides, and commercial and nonprofit booths.
+The Humboldt County Fair has been held every August since 1896 at the county fairgrounds on the edge of Ferndale, and feature the only horse-racing events in the county along with agricultural, pastoral and artistic contests, carnival games, carnival amusement rides, and commercial and nonprofit booths.

 Every year since 1934 in early December, local volunteer firefighters climb and light one of America's tallest living Christmas trees, an approximately 150 ft spruce, during a celebration of song held at Fireman's Park.

+The Ferndale Lighted Tractor Parade has been held every mid-December since 1993.

-Every February since 1997, Ferndale has hosted The Fray In Ferndale, a slot car race with the highest attendance of this type of event anywhere in the world.
+The Fray In Ferndale, a slot car race with the highest attendance of this type of event anywhere in the world has been held since 1997.
 More than 100 racers on sixteen teams arrive to compete on eight custom-built tables.